Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Introduction

-The core of the proposed framework lies in the adoption of KAN \cite{liu2024kan} as a high-expressivity function approximator to overcome spectral bias, coupled with a novel DBAW (Dynamic Balancing Adaptive Weighting) strategy to stabilize the training process.
-The DBAW strategy constrains the self-adaptive weights by introducing a dynamically decaying upper bound, thereby effectively mitigating "gradient flow pathologies" and preventing the weight explosion issues often encountered in adaptive weighting methods.
+Adaptive weighting strategies and KAN networks primarily address the issues of pathological gradient flow and spectral bias, respectively, yet neither approach is capable of simultaneously resolving both problems.
+The potential of an expressive architecture, such as KAN, cannot be fully realized if its training process remains unstable.
+Conversely, an effective weighting strategy applied to an architecture with limited expressivity, such as an MLP, will inevitably be constrained by a lower performance ceiling.
+Therefore, we propose an integrated Dynamic Balancing Adaptive Weighting Physics-Informed Kolmogorov-Arnold Network (DBAW-PIKAN) framework, aimed at simultaneously addressing the dual challenges of architectural expressivity limitations and optimization imbalance inherent in PINNs.
+The core of the proposed framework lies in the adoption of KAN \cite{liu2024kan} as a high-expressivity function approximator to overcome spectral bias, coupled with a novel DBAW strategy to stabilize the training process.
+DBAW constrains adaptive weights by introducing a dynamically decaying upper bound, effectively mitigating pathological gradient flow while preventing the weight explosion risk commonly associated with traditional methods.
 Subsequent experimental results will demonstrate that the synergy between this architecture and the optimization strategy yields significant improvements in both solution accuracy and training stability compared to baseline models.